High Asset Divorce and the Risk of Hidden Assets

 Brett Pritchard Law

-Just because you are facing a high asset divorce doesn’t mean that your spouse is going to engage in unfair financial practices, but it is important to be proactive and protect your financial rights throughout the legal process.
-As such, you’ll need to employ considerable scrutiny with relation to your marital estate, and this holds true if your spouse is on the up-and-up or not.
+Just because you are facing a high-asset divorce doesn’t mean that your spouse is going to engage in unfair financial practices, but it is important to be proactive and protect your financial rights throughout the legal process.
+As such, you’ll need to employ considerable scrutiny when it comes to your marital estate, no matter how much you trust your spouse.

-When high assets are involved, there is more property and more financial bookkeeping to assess, the need for valuations is more likely, and there are generally far more opportunities for asset hiding.
-If your spouse is more involved with your family’s assets, it puts you in a more challenging position.
+When high assets are involved, there is more property and more financial bookkeeping to assess, more valuations to acquire, and more opportunities for asset hiding.
+If your spouse is more involved with your family’s assets than you are, it puts you in a more challenging position.

 Property Division in Texas